AnthonyCxx/Notes-and-Writeups/Bash/variables-and-strings.md

 echo this is a ${string#some}
 ```
 This snippet would echo `this is a phrase`, as the `string#some` would remove `some` from the string.

-# Miscellaneous and Closing Notes
-1. You can assign a string to a variable without using quotes if it has no spaces
-2. If you need to attach something directly to a variable, set apart the variable with {}
-3. Calling a non-declaring variable is the same as calling no variable at all
-4. Variables act as substitutions.
-Putting a command into a variable and calling it will just run that command